raphaottoni/MAN-QA/README.md

 # MAN-QA
-Pytorch implementation of the Multihop Attention Networks for Question Answering matching model proposed by Nam Khanh Tran and Claudia Niederee's paper from SIGIR'18.
+A Pytorch implementation of the Multihop Attention Network proposed by  Nam Khanh Tran and Claudia Niederee to tackle the Answer Select problem.

 # Credit's due